 Traveling often means that soreness and stiffness come hand-in-hand.
 Sitting for several hours in an airplane seat is not ideal, so to combat tension and possible pain, bring a few tennis balls on the plane with you.
 Best way to use them is by rolling them under your feet and your thighs to keep stiffness at bay.

 Find the Right Jet Lag Cure that’s Best for You

 (Image Source: Travel + Leisure)

 Traveling, regardless if it’s across the country or across the world, can take a toll on your mind and body.
 That’s why it’s important to find the right cure for jet lag—everyone is different and what works for one doesn’t necessarily work for another.
 For the best tips, check out our blog on How to beat jet lag when traveling domestically or internationally.

 (Image Source: Only One Tour)

-When business is slow, concierge is known to upgrade guests to better rooms for free as long as they ask the font desk politely (and as long as there are not many other people around).
+When business is slow, the concierge is known to upgrade guests to better rooms for free as long as they ask the front desk politely (and as long as there are not many other people around).